vandycknick/webtty/README.md

 ## Introduction
-WebTTY is a cross-platform CLI tool providing access to a terminal via a modern browser.
+WebTty is a simple command-line tool that's inspired by GoTTY, mostly a learning experience about how terminals work internally.
+Built with ASP.NET and XTerm.js the tool allows turning any CLI tool into a web application.
+In short a TeleTYpewriter for the web that runs on any modern browser or platform..

 ## Installation